ahsanahmedkhan12/Thunders-ThePrimalCuts/README.md

 Secure payment processing for safe and worry-free transactions.
 Fast and reliable delivery service, with options for local pickup or home delivery.
 Customer support available for any questions or concerns.
-Technologies Used
+<h1>Technologies Used</h1>
-ReactJS for the frontend.
+Html Css Jquery for the frontend.
-NodeJS and ExpressJS for the backend.
+Php laravel and livewire for the backend.
-MongoDB for the database.
+MysqliDB for the database.
 Stripe for payment processing.
-Installation
-To install and run this project locally, follow these steps:

-Clone the repository to your local machine.
-Install the required dependencies by running npm install in both the root and the client directories.
-Create a .env file in the root directory and add the required environment variables (such as the Stripe API key and the MongoDB connection string).
-Start the server by running npm run dev in the root directory.
-Open a browser and navigate to http://localhost:3000 to access the website.
-Contributing
+<h1>Contributing</h1>
 We welcome contributions from the community!
 If you would like to contribute to this project, please follow these steps:

 Fork the repository to your own GitHub account.